How to Make a Junk Journal

 - Optional: Submit some of your pages here.

 In the next tutorial we will be mark-making, stenciling, machine sewing, hand stitching, and other processes as we move out into the streets of Paris for some tourist fun with our second signature.
-Please join me in Page Layouts Three.
+Please join me in the next part of this series for Page Layouts Three HERE.

 I hope you are enjoying this How to Make a Junk Journal Series.
 I also teach Photoshop Elements tutorials over on The Graphics Fairy Premium Membership site.
 You can find even more of my art, DIYs, and whimsical shenanigans on Cre8tive Compass Magazine, Cre8tiva (just launched), and loads of my digital art on Instagram.
 And stay tuned for more Junk Journal goodness coming your way soon, as our series continues.